-- 17.(1) The Council must appoint a person as Chief Administrative Officer of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Council, the Chief Administrative Officer is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties: - (a) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation; - (b) to oversee, supervise and direct the activities of all officers and employees of the First Nation: - (c) to oversee and administer the contracts of the First Nation; - (d) to identify, assess, monitor and report on financial reporting risks and risk of fraud; - (e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls: - (f) to perform any other duties of the Chief Administrative Officer under this Law; and - (g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the Chief Administrative Officer's duties specified in this Law.
+17.(1) The Council must hire a person as chief administrative officer of the Squiala First Nation and may set the terms and conditions of that hire.
+The chief administrative officer may be the band manager or band administrator of the Squiala First Nation.

+(2) Reporting to the Council, the chief administrative officer is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the Squiala First Nation, including the following duties:

+(a) to prepare and recommend to the Council for approval, written descriptions of the powers, duties and functions of all employees of the Squiala First Nation;

+(b) to oversee, supervise and direct the activities of all officers and employees of the Squiala First Nation;

+(c) to oversee and administer the contracts of the Squiala First Nation;

+(d) to identify, assess, monitor and report on financial reporting risks and risk of fraud;

+(e) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (d) taking into consideration the cost of implementing those controls;

+(f) to perform any other duties of the chief administrative officer under this Law; and

+(g) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the chief administrative officer's duties specified in this Law.

-- (3) The Chief Administrative Officer may assign the performance of any of the Chief Administrative Officer's duties or functions (except the approval of procedures made under this Law) - (a) to an officer or employee of the First Nation, and - (b) with the approval of the Council, to a contractor or agent of the First Nation. - (4) Any assignment of duties or functions under subsection (3) does not relieve the Chief Administrative Officer of the responsibility to ensure that these duties or functions are carried out properly.
+(3) The chief administrative officer may assign the performance of any of the chief administrative officer's duties or functions including those in subsection (2) (except the approval of procedures made under this Law)

+(a) to an officer or employee of the Squiala First Nation, and

+(b) with the approval of the Council, to a contractor or agent of the Squiala First Nation.

+(4) Any assignment of duties or functions under subsection (3) does not relieve the chief administrative officer of the responsibility to ensure that these duties or functions are carried out properly.